ebarcott-aerospike/ako-doc-dev/docs/Aerospike-configuration-mapping.md

 ### Named Sections

-Named sections which can have multiple named entries in `aerospike.conf` file (eg `namespace`, `dc`, `datacenter`, etc.) will be translated to a named list of maps in YAML
+Named sections which can have multiple named entries in `aerospike.conf` file (eg `namespace`, `dc`, `datacenter`, etc.) will be translated to a named list of maps in YAML.

 The name of the list will be the plural form of the `aerospike.conf` section.